minhtannguyen/Installation-And-Helpful-Tricks/README.md

 ```

 ## Other Useful Tricks for Working with Remote Servers
-Kee the connection between the terminal and the server alive.
+Keep the connection between the terminal and the server alive.
 In ~/.ssh/config, add the following:
 ```
 Host *
 ServerAliveInterval 240